Peeling Bipartite Networks for Dense Subgraph Discovery: Dense bipartite subgraphs

 Consider the bipartite network of authors and their papers.
-If an author collaborates with multiple groups on different topics, connections will look like those in Figure~\ref{fig:strongconn}.
-In that case, multiple dense regions overlap on the red vertex. $k$-tip subgraphs cannot handle such situations since they are defined to be disjoint.
-To allow vertex overlaps, we introduce another generic subgraph model, \textbf{$k$-wing}.
-Its definition is similar to $k$-tip with one subtle difference: focus is on the {\em edges}, not vertices.
-Distinguishing the edges that are connected to the same vertex is the key to get overlaps on vertices.
+When an author collaborates with different groups on different topics (as in Fig.~\ref{fig:strongconn}), $k$-tip cannot handle the situation since the dense regions identified by the $k$-tip are defined to be disjoint.
+To allow the vertex overlaps, which better captures the dense regions, we introduce another generic subgraph model, \textbf{$k$-wing}.
+Its definition is similar to the $k$-tip with one subtle difference: focus is on the {\em edges}, not vertices.
+Distinguishing the edges that are connected to the same vertex is the key to get overlaps on the vertices.
 We define the \textbf{$k$-wing} bipartite subgraph as follows: